Analong

-Analong is an extinct genus of mamenchisaurid sauropod from the Chuanjie Formation in Yunnan, China.
+Analong is an extinct genus of mamenchisaurid sauropod dinosaur from the Chuanjie Formation in Yunnan, China.
 The type and only species is Analong chuanjieensis.

 Discovery and naming

 The fossils of Analong has a relatively convoluted history.
 The skeletons of two giant sauropods were discovered in 1995 by Tao Wang, who was working with the Lufeng Dinosaur Museum.
 The fossils were found in the village of A'na and the town of Chuanjie in the Lufeng County of Yunnan.
 The local villagers built a small shelter around the fossils because they could not be immediately excavated.
 They remained in situ for several years until 2000, when the two skeletons were described and given the name Chuanjiesaurus.
 One of these skeletons, given the specimen number Lfch 1001, was made the holotype of this new genus, and the other skeleton, given the specimen number LFGT LCD9701-1, was referred to the same genus and species.
 In 2008, the Lufeng World Dinosaur Valley exhibition was built around the skeletons.
 In 2011, the holotype and referred specimens of Chuanjiesaurus were given a full osteological description, which included an emended diagnosis for the genus and species.
 LFGT LCD9701-1 was reaffirmed as the same taxon as the holotype based on the anatomy of the caudal vertebrae.

 In 2020, LFGT LCD9701-1 was re-examined by Xin-Xin Ren and colleagues.
 In this publication, Ren and colleagues determined that there were sufficient differences between LFGT LCD9701-1 and the holotype of Chuanjiesaurus were sufficient for them to erect a new genus and species to contain the specimen—Analong chuanjiensis.
 The genus name refers to the village of A'na and the suffix "-long" is a transliteration of the Mandarin word for "dragon".
 The specific epithet refers to the town of Chuanjie, where the fossils were unearthed.